 Wilton is preceded in death by both wives, Vonavee and Norma, his daughters Carolyn Dana and Irene Price, 3 grandchildren and 2 great grandchildren.
 He is survived by his children: Jackie Lowry (Wendell, Jed Taylor(Jan), son in law Clark Price (Irene), Sherry Lindberg and Laurie Mignano (Mike); 20 Grandchildren, 45 Great-grandchildren and 5 Great-great-grandchildren.

-To send flowers to Wilton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wilton J Lindberg, please visit our floral store.